-\paragraph{Algorithm} The method of~\citet{Bolun2021Benchmark} can be trivially parallelized on a CPU by adding a parallel loop around the candidates $C$.
-This strategy works well, but it is unfortunately not suitable with GPU architectures, which for good performance requires all threads to perform exactly the same operations and have similar memory access patterns, and this is not the case for \citet{Bolun2021Benchmark}, as each query requires a different number and type of subdivisions.
+The method of \citet[Wang et al.]{Bolun2021Benchmark} can be trivially parallelized on a CPU by adding a parallel loop around the candidates $C$.
+This strategy works well on the CPU, but it is unfortunately not suitable for GPU architectures.
+For good performance, GPU architectures require all threads to perform the same operations and have similar memory access patterns.
+This is not the case for \cite{Bolun2021Benchmark}, as each query requires a different number and type of subdivisions.

 To overcome this limitation, we observe that the core of the algorithm processes intervals and not queries (\cref{alg:np}).
 We can thus parallelize over interval splits instead of queries.
 This observation leads to performing the same operations on every thread independently from the candidate\footnote{An additional subtle benefit of this algorithm is that it makes the GPU kernel shorter, reducing the number of registers used, which is a common performance bottleneck on GPUs, where each streaming multiprocessor (SM) has a very small pool of registers available.}.